yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

     General-Purpose EVM <http://www.ti.com/tool/TMDSEVM437X>`_ or the `AM437x
     Starter Kit <http://www.ti.com/tool/TMDXSK437X>`_.
-For this discussion here we will be assuming the AM437x General-Purpose EVM to be our starting point however the same concepts apply also doing board ports starting off a different base platform.
-The new board will get integrated cleanly it in a way like other existing board are integrated into U-Boot.
+For this discussion here we will be assuming the AM437x General-Purpose EVM to be our starting point however the same concepts also apply doing board ports starting off a different base platform.
+The new board will get integrated cleanly it in a way like other existing boards are integrated into U-Boot.

 Integrating support for a new board into the U-Boot tree
 --------------------------------------------------------

 Adding support is done by essentially cloning, stripping down, and flattening the TI EVM board support while integrating the resulting files into the U-Boot build flow, resulting in a custom defconfig, a custom board-specific header